Initial configuration

 -

-When out of the box, it starts in Access Point mode.
-Any computer, smartphone, or tablet should be able to see and connect to the "Windnerd-AP-xx" WiFi network.
+When out of the box or after a factory reset, it starts in Access Point mode.
+Any computer, smartphone, or tablet should be able to see and connect to the "Windnerd-One-xx" WiFi network.

 -